This easy recipe for blackberry sangria mingles red wine and orange brandy for a sweet and charming summer cocktail. Make one glass or a pitcher!

 Well, at this party Angela served a blackberry sangria that really struck a chord with me.
 It was sweet and fruity and very summery.
 So, I came home and started to tinker with a recipe.
 I started with farm stand blackberries so plump and ripe that I almost felt bad smashing them with my muddler!

-The best part is that with this recipe you can make an individual glass or a pitcher full in minutes.
+The best part of this recipe is that you can make an individual glass or a pitcher full in minutes.
+That’s because the fruit is muddled intead of soaked in the wine.
 No waiting around all day for the flavors to mingle!

 This blackberry sangria is sweet, fruity, and dare I say, pretty darn boozy?
 I tested two wines: Beringer Paso Nobles The Waymaker Red Wine 2016 and Red Blend Portugal by Carlos Santos Lima.
 Neither was expensive and they both complimented the blackberry flavor nicely.
 Bottom line, don’t break the bank for a mixed drink.